phng3001/alliancecan/variant_calling/readme.md

 *_filtered_variants.gatk.vcf | GATK HaplotypeCaller variants filtered according to https://gatk.broadinstitute.org/hc/en-us/articles/360035531112--How-to-Filter-variants-either-with-VQSR-or-by-hard-filtering
 *_filtered_variants.freebayes.vcf | FreeBayes variants filtered by quality score (QUAL>=20, i.e. 99% confidence or 1% error probability) and depth (DP>=10)
 *_filtered_variants.bcftools.vcf | Bcftools mpileup variants filtered by quality score (QUAL>=20, i.e. 99% confidence or 1% error probability) and depth (DP>=10)

+> **Notes:** For debugging purpose, intermediate files are placed in your scratch in a folder named `SampleName_bwa_gatk_freebayes_bcftools`, where SampleName is the name of the sample.
+If the script completes successfully, you can safely delete these files.

 ## II.
 SNP analysis
 ### Usage